 UI Design Careers: An Expert Shares 5 Things You’ll Want to Know

 User interface (UI) design is at the nexus of technology, psychology and graphic design.
-It’s all about creating interfaces — such as websites, apps, and devices — that are not only beautiful but also intuitive and user friendly.
+It’s all about creating interfaces — such as websites, apps, and devices — that are beautiful but also intuitive and user-friendly.

 UI design is a subset of User Experience (UX) design, which looks at the overall user journey.
 In the last few years, web design roles have become less common, either fading away or merging into UI/UX design roles.

-As the technology sector booms, so does the demand for talented UI designers.
+As the technology sector booms, so do the demand for talented UI designers.
 So this is a great area to get into if you’re looking to future-proof your creative career.

 We spoke to UI designer Sarah Ballock, who’s been a designer for fifteen years: 4 years in UI, and in web design before that.
 After working in a variety of roles and companies, including Jeanswest and Mecca, she has just stepped up to a new role as Design Lead at an education marketing company.
 As well as designing, she now oversees all aspects of UI and UX design, as well as mentoring and coaching junior designers.